-Be aware that different pulse oximeters have different specifications, and that some can under- or overestimate readings especially if the saturation level is borderline.
+Be aware that some pulse oximeters can underestimate or overestimate oxygen saturation levels, especially if the saturation level is borderline.
 Overestimation has been reported in people with dark skin.

 This recommendation is based on the expert panel's consensus view.
 The panel agreed that using pulse oximetry to measure oxygen saturation threshold levels is appropriate for helping to identify people with acute COVID-19 in primary or community care, and to predict outcomes such as hospitalisation.
 NHS England has guidance on pulse oximetry in assessment in adults in the community.
 The panel agreed that it is appropriate to cross-refer to this guidance for adults but not for children.
 The panel's recommended oxygen saturation level for children and young people was based on their consensus view that oxygen saturation levels below 91% in room air at rest are appropriate to assess the severity of illness and detect early deterioration in this group.